-Take a look below at our selection of the best small cars on sale now, including our top pick of all.
+Take a look below at our selection of the best small cars on sale now, including our top pick.

-The reasons for these choices are simple: for the best blend of economy, low emissions and practicality - especially for those in the city - these are the best small cars around.
+The reasons for these choices are simple: these superminis offer a great mix of efficiency, low emissions and practicality.
+That applies especially for those in the city.
+These are the best small cars around.

-Not only is it one of the most distinct and stylish-looking entries in the current supermini market, the Clio is also one of the most fun and practical.
+Not only one of the most distinct and stylish-looking superminis around, the Renault Clio is also one of the most fun and practical.
 It has the space, versatility and comfort, but most of all it´s great fun to be in.

 The latest-generation Clio was launched during early 2013 and straight away its aggressive and curvaceous looks earned plenty of compliments.
-It’s also engaging to drive, practical and has some very cheap to run petrol and diesel engines.
+It’s also engaging to drive, practical and has some very affordable petrol and diesel engines.
 Particularly noteworthy are the 0.9-litre TCe petrol and the 1.5-litre dCi diesel.

-Causing just about every motoring journalist to go slack-jawed and wet-eyed when it debuted, the 500 has the heritage, the looks and the driveability to make it a serious contender.
+Causing many to go slack-jawed and wet-eyed when it debuted, the Fiat 500 has the heritage, the looks and the driveability to make it a serious contender.